Middletown Township, Bucks County, Pennsylvania

 Middletown Township is a township in Bucks County, Pennsylvania, United States.
 The population was 46,040 at the 2020 census.
 Many sections of Levittown are located in the southern end of the township.
 The municipality surrounds the boroughs of Langhorne, Langhorne Manor, Penndel, and Hulmeville; much of the township beyond Levittown uses Langhorne as its mailing address.
-The township is located within the Delaware Valley, also known as the Philadelphia metropolitan area.
+The township is located within the Philadelphia metropolitan area.

 Also located within the township is Core Creek Park.
 The township also has many acres of protected woods, the largest being the woods behind Neshaminy High School.
 The Neshaminy Creek flows through these woods.
 There are also some few protected farms, most significantly that of Styer's Orchards, which was saved from turning into the site of 632 homes in the late 1990s.

 Sesame Place is located in Middletown Township.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 19.4 square miles (50.2 km^{2}), 19.1 square miles (49.5 km^{2}) of which is land and 0.3 square mile (0.7 km^{2}) (1.39%) of which is water.

 Place names in Middletown Township include Bucktoe, Chicken Foot, Edgewood, Glenlake, Levittown (also in Bristol and Falls Township, and Tullytown Borough), Maple Point, Oxford Valley, Parkland, Pickpocket, Timbucktoo, and Woodbourne.

 Natural features include Core Creek, Lake Luxembourg in Core Creek Park, Edge Hill, Langhorne Water Works Run, Neshaminy Creek, and Newtown Creek.

 The Fall Line, which separates the Atlantic Coastal Plain region from the Piedmont region, runs through Middletown Township.